 But what about when the insurance company gets themselves into this problem due to their own over zealousness actions or lack of foresight?
-Should policyholders still have to pay for their mistakes?
+Should policyholders still have to pay for their long term disability claims mistakes?
 You might not have an option one way or another.

 How Everyone’s Paying for “Own Occupation” Disability